E_CITATION Service Producer Schema

 DATE FORMAT

-Producers have to supply Date type attributes, while Consumer schemas will continue to be text
+Producers have to supply Date type attributes (omitting any of the optional time zone info), while Consumer schemas will continue to be text.

 CODES FOR STATES, PROVINCES, TERRITORIAL POSSESSIONS AND COUNTRIES

-Wherever the schema calls for a country code, these can also be found in ADR spec Appendix A. With the following additions.
-US = United States, MX = Mexico, CA = Canada.
+Wherever the schema calls for a country code, only the following countries need be indicated: US = United States, MX = Mexico, CA = Canada.

 For most data values associated with table lookups, Judici can OUTPUT any combination of the following: